Demonstrations/Peaceful Protests

 - Prosecution under this section shall not prohibit prosecution under any other provision of law.

-Relationships Between Faculty/staff and Students
+Relationships Between Faculty/Staff And Students

 Otis College of Art and Design prohibits all faculty and staff members, including graduate teaching assistants, and others involved in teaching activities, from engaging in or pursuing dating, sexual, or intimate relationships with students, including consensual relationships.